Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Abetment or attempted abetment of the abovementioned offences may be prosecuted as an offence under the relevant anti-corruption laws.

-Actions such as the acceptance of foreign contributions without prior government approval or registration, money laundering and fraudulent acts against a company are also punishable.
+Actions such as the acceptance of foreign contributions without prior government approval or registration, money laundering, concealment of foreign income and assets, dealing with benami property and committing fraudulent acts against a company are also punishable.

-Hospitality restrictions Are specific restrictions in place regarding the provision of hospitality (eg, gifts, travel expenses, meals and entertainment)?
-If so, what are the details?
-The government has formulated guidelines and monetary thresholds for public servants regarding the acceptance of gifts, business courtesies and hospitality.
+The government has formulated guidelines and monetary thresholds for certain public servants regarding the acceptance of gifts, business courtesies and hospitality.
 The key guidelines are contained in the Central Civil Services (Conduct) Rules 1964 and the All India Services (Conduct) Rules 1968.
 These rules must be followed by public servants employed in specified government services.
 Similar conduct rules have been introduced separately by state governments and specific government departments (eg, the railways and defence services) and apply to their respective employees.

 - free transport;